 - 1.4 million people are reliant on hearing aids

-- Deafness ?
-NOT just turning down of sound BUT distortion of sound
+- Deafness is NOT just turning down of sound BUT distortion of sound

 - Progressive, silent condition

 - A contributory factor in the onset of dementia

 Signs & Symptoms of Hearing Loss

 Answering Yes to any of these questions could indicate that you may need to have your hearing test.